 You can level up your lesson by purchasing the accompanying activity on Teachers Pay Teachers.
 It includes a powerpoint of the lesson and the game direction, printable lesson plan, and printable animal cards to use if you don’t have stuffed animals!
 Get it here!

 - First off, read the Brown Bear book.

 - Next, read the book while singing.
 I have seen a few different songs, but I have always used the tune of Twinkle Twinkle Little Star.
 You use the melody for “twinkle twinkle little star” for the words “brown bear, brown bear, what do you see?” and “how I wonder what you are” for “I see a white dog looking at me”.
 And it repeats over and over and over again.

 - Read the book again, and have the students sing along with you if they have not already been singing with you.

 - Then you can play the game!

 - Get into a circle.
-Every student gets a stuffed animal (if you don’t have stuffed animals, then you can get my Brown Bear Rhythm Cards here and it will do the trick!).
+Every student gets a stuffed animal (if you don’t have stuffed animals, then you can get the lesson and printable animal cards to go along with the lesson by clicking here!).
 I usually start holding a brown bear.
 Everyone sings the opening melody.
 Since I am holding the brown bear, then I get to sing, “I see a ______ looking at me.”
 I put a name of someone else’s animal in the blank.
 I put my animal in the middle.
 Everyone sings to the person who has the animal I called.
 Then that person picks another animal.